-Barry, J. (Forthcoming).
+Barry, J. (2016).
 Government-to-Government Planning and the Recognition of Indigenous Rights and Title in the Central Coast Land and Resource Management Plan.
 In: R Thomas (Ed), Planning Canada: A Case Study Approach.
 Oxford University Press Canada.

 Barry, J. (2015).
 Unsettling Planning Education through Community-Engaged Teaching and Learning: Reflections on the Indigenous Planning Studio.
 Planning Theory and Practice.

 Barry, J. (2015).
 From British City Centre to British Columbia’s Central Coast: The Transferability of the Institutional Capacity Development Framework.
 In: J Hillier & J Metzger (Eds), Connections: a Festschrift for Patsy Healey.
 Surrey, UK: Ashgate.

 Porter, L & J Barry (2015).
 Bounded Recognition: Urban planning and the textual mediation of Indigenous rights in Canada and Australia.
 Critical Policy Studies 9(1): 22-40.

 Saarikoski, H, K Raitio & J Barry (2013).
 Understanding ‘Successful’ Conflict Resolution: Policy Regime Changes and New Interactive Arena in the Great Bear Rainforest.
 Land Use Policy 32: 271-280.